aliounedia/DataDeck.chrome/README.md

 1. Download The extenstion from git
 1. Install extension from local repository with chrome://extensions url
 2. Edit In DataDeck by clicking to Link (Edit In DataDeck)
-3. Then you will be redirected to the dataDeck project
+3. Then you will be redirected to the dataDeck project at explorer.okfnlabs.org